Northbrook Court: History

 On August 27, 2020, Lord & Taylor announced the permanent closure of all of its stores, as a result of the economic impact of the COVID-19 pandemic.

-In the end of April 2023, Brookfield Properties showed the new redevelopment plan, which included outdoor shopping in the current Neiman Marcus parking lot, and mixed-use where Macy’s was.
+In late April 2023, Brookfield Properties showed the new redevelopment plan, which included outdoor shopping in the current Neiman Marcus parking lot, and mixed-use where Macy’s was.
 No official start date has been announced and redevelopment has yet to begin.
 In June 2023, the mall was declared blighted and a new 1% sales tax was introduced to pay for improvements.
 The following years saw continued store closures, with the redevelopment plan still on hold.

 On February 18, 2025, Apple announced plans to close its store after two decades.
 The store closed on April 26, 2025.

-Along with the closure of the Apple Store, several other notable retailers closed in 2025, including Lululemon, Forever 21, Sephora, Auntie Anne’s, Louis Vuitton and other retailers closing later in the year including Tiffany & Co.
+Along with the closure of the Apple Store, several other notable retailers closed in 2025, such as Lululemon, Forever 21, Sephora, Auntie Anne’s, Louis Vuitton, and the Lego Store.
+The Lego Store moved to Old Orchard in December 2025.